infumap/infumap/docs/cli.md

 ### fragment

-Build on-disk fragment artifacts without starting the web server.
+Build on-disk fragment artifacts from text artifacts without starting the web server.

 This command has four subcommands: